 What is the ABOS Part II retake policy?

-The ABOS allows candidates up to 3 attempts to pass the Part II oral examination.
-If you fail on your first attempt, you are eligible to register for the next available exam cycle.
-There is no mandatory waiting period beyond the standard exam cycle spacing — if you fail the July exam, you can retake in October of the same year, provided registration deadlines have not passed.
+The ABOS gives candidates a 5-year window after passing Part I to complete Part II (fellowship time is excluded from this window).
+If you fail on your first attempt, you are eligible to register for the next available exam cycle within that window.
+There is no mandatory waiting period beyond the standard exam cycle spacing, if you fail the July exam, you can retake in October of the same year, provided registration deadlines have not passed.

-If a candidate fails all 3 allowed attempts, the consequences are severe: the candidate must restart the entire board certification process, including retaking the Part I written examination.
+If a candidate does not pass within the 5-year window, the consequences are severe: the candidate must restart the entire board certification process, including retaking the Part I written examination.
 This effectively adds years to the certification timeline.
 The stakes of each retake are therefore progressively higher.
-Candidates on their second or third attempt should consider their preparation approach carefully — if the strategy that failed the first time was "study more," the problem is almost certainly not knowledge but presentation and composure.
+Candidates on their second or third attempt should consider their preparation approach carefully, if the strategy that failed the first time was "study more," the problem is almost certainly not knowledge but presentation and composure.
 Ortho Board Prep works with retake candidates to diagnose the specific failure patterns and target them with intensive mock oral practice.

 Key Facts